 Skip to main content

-All Northern California residents, fellows, and medical students in the Neurosciences are invited to submit their research for consideration for the San Francisco Neurological Society's (SFNS) Annual Awards, Chaired by Dr. Anand Veeravagu.
+Each fall, we invite all Northern California residents, fellows, and medical students in the Neurosciences to submit their research for consideration for SFNS’ Annual Young Investigator Awards.

 • $500 honorarium